 If both object and background were uni-colored, then a plausible argument could be made that variation in apparent color of pixels would lead to Gaussian distributions in color space.
 In this case, Linear Discriminant Analysys (LDA) could be used to find the subspace projection yielding the least overlap (i.e. maximum separability) between object and background.
 However, we must be able to handle targets and backgrounds that have multi-modal distributions of colors.
 These violate LDA's Gaussian assumption, and thus invalidate its analytic solution.

-Our approach is to empirically evaluate each candidate feature to determine which ones yield good class separability.
+Our approach is to empirically evaluate all candidate features to determine which ones yield good class separability.
 For a given feature, we measure separability between the object and background classes by 1) estimating the distributions of object and background pixels with respect to the feature; 2) computing the log likelihood ratio of these distributions; and 3) applying a variance ratio measure to the distribution of likelihood values from object vs background.
 Figure 2 illustrates this process.

 Figure 2: Empirical evaluation of a candidate feature, demonstrated on an IR image of a truck.
-Histograms of feature values for object and background pixels are used to compute a log likelihood function in which object pixels have positive values and background pixels have negative values.
+Histograms of (possibly multimodal) feature values for object and background pixels are used to compute a log likelihood function in which object pixels have unimodally positive values and background pixels have unimodally negative values.
 When mapped back into image space, the result is a 2D "likelihood" image that can be used to track the object.
 The variance ratio is computed from histograms of these likelihood values for object and background pixels to determine separability of the two classes, which correlates well with suitability of the likelihood image for tracking.

 We use a "center-surround" approach to sampling pixels from the object and the background.
-That is, a compact set of pixels (e.g. rectangle or ellipse) covering the object is chosen to represent the object pixels, while a larger ring of neighboring pixels surrounding that region is chosen to represent the background.
+That is, a compact set of pixels (e.g. rectangle or ellipse) covering the object is chosen to represent the object pixels, while a larger surrounding ring of pixels is chosen to represent the background.
 This is a conservative strategy that leads to discriminative features that separate object from background regardless of which direction the object maneuvers in the image.
-Of course, one could sample background appearance in other ways.
+Of course, we could sample background appearance in other ways.
 For example, we could bias selection of pixels from the area of the image that we expect the object to traverse in the future, given its recent trajectory.

-Given a feature f, let $H{obj}(i)$ be a histogram of that feature's values for pixels on the object, and $H{bg}(i)$ be a histogram for pixels from the background sample, where index i ranges from 1 to 2^{b} , the number of histogram buckets.
-We form an empirical discrete probability density p(i) for the object, and density q(i) for the background, by normalizing each histogram by the number of elements in it:
+Given a feature f, let $H{obj}(i)$ be a histogram of that feature's values for pixels on the object, and $H{bg}(i)$ be a histogram for pixels from the background sample, where index i ranges from 1 to $2^b$ , the number of histogram buckets.
+We form an empirical discrete probability density p(i) for the object, and density q(i) for the background, by normalizing each histogram by the number of elements in it.
+The log likelihood of a feature value i is given by where $\delta$ is a small value (we set it to 0.001) that prevents dividing by zero or taking the log of zero.
+The nonlinear log likelihood ratio maps potentially multimodal object/background distributions into positive values for colors distinctive to the object, and negative for colors associated with the background.
+Colors that are shared by both object and background tend towards zero.
+A new image composed of these log likelihood values becomes the "likelihood" image used for tracking (Figure 2).